-- The facility in which the biosimilar is manufactured, processed, packed, or held meets standards designed to assure that the biological product continues to be safe, pure, and potent.
+- The facility in which the biosimilar is manufactured, processed, packed, or stored meets standards designed to assure that the biological product continues to be safe, pure, and potent.

-A biosimilar may be prescribed by a physician for patients newly diagnosed with a disease, or at the discretion of the physician, for patients who may already have been treated with the reference product.
+A biosimilar may be prescribed by a physician for both patients newly diagnosed with a disease, and for patients who may already have been treated with the reference product.
 A provider must write the specific name of the biosimilar on the prescription or order.
-A pharmacist must dispense the biologic specified, or must obtain permission in advance from the prescribing physician to dispense a different biologic in place of the product identified on the prescription order.
+A pharmacist must dispense the biologic specified or must obtain permission in advance from the prescribing physician to dispense a different biologic in place of the product identified on the prescription order.

-Once a biosimilar is approved by the FDA as an interchangeable biologic it may be substituted by a pharmacist for the prescribed reference product without first getting permission from of the prescribing physician, subject to the appropriate state laws governing the practice of pharmacy.
+If a biosimilar is also approved by the FDA as an interchangeable biologic it may be substituted by a pharmacist for the prescribed reference product without first getting permission from of the prescribing physician, subject to the appropriate state laws governing the practice of pharmacy.

 No. Biosimilars are not like generic drugs because most generic drugs are chemically synthesized while biosimilars are manufactured using living systems.
 Generic drugs are identical copies of brand-name drugs, and sponsors must demonstrate that generic drug levels in the body are the same over time as their respective reference drugs.
-This means they have the same active ingredient and are identical in terms of dose form, safety, strength, administration, quality, performance characteristics, and intended use.
+Generic drugs have the identical active ingredient and are the same in terms of dose form, safety, strength, administration, quality, performance characteristics, and intended use.

 In contrast to generics, biosimilars are derived from living systems and are commonly more complex than generic drugs.
-Biosimilars are highly similar to their respective reference product, notwithstanding minor differences in clinically inactive components.
+Biosimilars are highly similar to their respective reference product, even though there may be minor differences in clinically inactive components.
 Manufacturers must demonstrate that there are no clinically meaningful differences between a biosimilar and reference product in terms of safety, purity, and potency.

-Biosimilars are approved by the FDA using a new regulatory pathway that focuses heavily on structural analysis, although some clinical studies are often required.
-The heavy focus on structural and analytical testing is appropriate because analytics are often more sensitive and have a greater capability to detect differences than would be apparent in a clinical study.
+Biosimilars are approved by the FDA using a regulatory pathway that is different than that used for new chemical and biological drugs.
+The biosimilar regulatory pathway focuses heavily on analytical testing that consists of structural analysis and measures of biological activity that are made in a laboratory setting.
+These are also known as biological function assays.
+Some clinical studies are often required, but clinical studies primarily serve to confirm the high similarity that is seen with analytical testing.
+The heavy focus on structural and analytical testing is appropriate because analytics are often more sensitive and have a greater capability to detect clinically significant differences in structure and function than would be apparent in a clinical study.

-Biosimilars are approved using data obtained in a stepwise fashion.
-The data are evaluated at each step of development to influence subsequent steps, and are used to provide extensive, head-to-head comparisons of the biosimilar and reference product at many levels, which may include:
+Biosimilars are approved using data obtained in multiple and extensive, head-to-head comparisons of the biosimilar and reference product, which may include:

 These data, taken together, form the “totality of evidence” that the FDA examines when considering approval of a biosimilar, although the FDA has the discretion to decide that certain types data may not be needed for a particular biosimilar.